chadwishner/P-G_Code_Challenge/README.md

  - Tapping a story opens a view with more information on the story including comments
  - If the story has a link, a safari icon is shown that can be tapped to open a WebView of the link.
  - Search bar for story titles
  - HTML markers have been removed from text for Stories and Comments are in plain HTML.
+Upon further inspection of comments, it may be a good idea to create a custom view that interprets the HTML in order to maintain HTML formatting.
+ - Necessary text changes color dynamically based on system color (light:dark)
  - SwiftUI was used so the application is compatible with iOS13+

 ## Current issues/areas for improvement

  - I am running into issues trying to figure out how to add animations to the app.
 I am attempting to add a .matchedGeometryEffect for the transition to/from a StoryRowView and a StoryView.
  - Currently the Network classes do not add Stories or Comments into their arrays in order they are sent, this causes out of order issues.
- - Occasionally the API calls will timeout this causes a delay in retrieving stories and comments.
- - The scrollview does not resize when search bar narrows list.
+ - I attempted to add a "pull down to refresh" feature to the app, but all available libraries were either out of date or seem to be very laggy and hurt the usability of the app more then it helped.

 ## Files